bjameshunter/k8s-manifest-patterns/README.md

 - `git commit` is _the_ method for making changes - audit, security, etc.
   - furthermore, any local `kubectl` commands just get clobbered when GitOps refreshes
 - Not a pipeline, but can be the "CD" part of it

+# Kustomize

+- You are going to hate it at first
+  - forget to add files to `kustomization.yaml`
+  - patches are still ugly, still repetitive between env configs

 # Common tasks